 - Ability to shop for the best coverage and price

-- Choice of coverage that fits your vehicle
+- Can choose coverage that best fits your vehicle

 Top Extended Car Warranty Providers

-CARCHEX is our first choice for extended protection based on the company’s reputation, dedication to customer service, coverage options, and added benefits like roadside assistance.
-With a history going back more than 20 years, CARCHEX is well known in the industry and has an A+ rating and accreditation with the Better Business Bureau (BBB).
+CARCHEX is our choice for used cars based on the company’s offerings for high-mileage vehicles.
+CARCHEX also has a strong reputation, dedication to customer service, and added benefits like roadside assistance.
+With a history going back more than 20 years, CARCHEX is well known in the industry and has an A+ rating and accreditation from the Better Business Bureau (BBB).

-If you choose CARCHEX, you have the choice of five customizable plans:
+With CARCHEX, you have the choice of five customizable extended warranty plans:

-- Titanium: Complete bumper-to-bumper protection for up to 10 years
+- Titanium: Similar to a bumper-to-bumper warranty.
+Coverage for up to 10 years

 - Platinum: Covers hundreds of components for up to 10 years